mithi/digital-garden/markdown-notes/An-Acrobatic-Drone-for-amateurs.md

 - Readily-available hobby grade parts
 - Arduino-based, it has a wonderful community of makers already familiar with it
 - Extensible - Small enough to be flown indoors, but large enough to add additional sensors and other components
+- Can communicate with the drone via wi-fi

 ## Base Hardware
 - Eachine Tyro79s Ready To Fly Drone